ActivitySim/activitysim/docs/dev-guide/using-sharrow.md

 does not need to be stripped or added anywhere, it is simply ignored.
 The expression can reference other columns of the main dataframe directly or indirectly, so that either "income" or "df.income" is a valid reference to that column in the main dataframe.
-You can also reference other variables, including skims, time tables, and constants defined in in the model settings file.
-However, you *cannot* write any arbitrary Python code.
+You can also reference other variables, including skims as usual for each component and constants defined in in the model settings file.
+Within scheduling models, references can also be made to the timetable as "tt", accessing that interfaces methods to compute presence and length of adjacent and available time windows.
+However, you *cannot* write arbitrary Python code.
 External functions are not allowed unless they have already been compiled with numba's `njit` wrapper.
 Typically, unless specifically constructed to be allowed for a model component, cross-referencing, merging or reindexing against tables other than the main dataframe is not allowed.
+Such customizations will generally require a custom extension.

 Sharrow only runs for utility specification files.
 ActivitySim also features the ability to apply pre-processors and post-processors to annotate tables, which use specification files that look very similar to utility specifications.
-These functions do *not* run through sharrow, and are a great place to relocation expressions that need to run arbitrary code or join data from other table.
+These functions do *not* run through sharrow, and are a great place to relocate expressions that need to run arbitrary code or join data from other tables.

 ### Temporary Variables